deas/ka0s/README.md

 - [LitmusChaos](https://litmuschaos.io/) platform
 - This repo acts as a ChaosHub
 - We serve the [Sock Shop Microservices Demo Application](https://microservices-demo.github.io/) as a scenario (defaulting to `containerd` experiments)
-- Prometheus Stack including Grafana provisioned for the Sock Shop Appliation
+- Tightly integrated Prometheus Stack including Grafana provisioned for the Sock Shop Appliation
 - Loki
 - Istio Eventing/Serving/Tracing (zipkin)
 - Knative